process-analytics/bpmn-visualization-tools/bpmn-visualization-svg-screenshots/README.md

 In the future, it may be possible to only export a dedicated html element.
 See https://github.com/fathyb/html2svg/issues/27

-**TODO** find an editor which is able to read the content of the exported svg.
+**TODO** find an editor which is able to read the content of the exported SVG.
 - On ubuntu 20, the svg files seem empty when opening them with inkscape 1.2 or the default Images Viewer.

+Workaround
+- update the content of the page to only keep the part you want to export as an SVG image.
+This is what was done in [PA website #899](https://github.com/process-analytics/process-analytics.dev/pull/899).

 #### Final optimization of the SVG file